Home/Meats/Guanciale

 1. 1.
 In a skillet, cook the diced guanciale over medium heat until crispy, about 5-7 minutes.

 2. 2.
-Add minced garlic and sauté for 1 minute until fragrant.
+Add minced garlic and cherry tomatoes to the skillet, cooking until tomatoes soften.

 3. 3.
-Toss in the spiralized zucchini and cook for 3-4 minutes until just tender.
-Season with salt, pepper, and fresh basil before serving.
+Toss in the spiralized zucchini, cooking for an additional 2-3 minutes until just tender.
+Season with salt and pepper, and garnish with fresh basil.

 Ingredients